 By Margaret Sommers

-(From the editor: Margaret Sommers is fourth-year student at Rochester Institute of Technology where she studies Graphic Design.
+(From the editor: Margaret Sommers, photo above, is a fourth-year student at Rochester Institute of Technology where she studies Graphic Design.
 She is a summer intern for Xerox in Webster, N.Y., works as a software implementation intern for the Solutions Enablement Team focusing on developing new uses for XMPie, A Xerox Company.)

 I spend my time designing variable data templates, alongside another intern, Cameron Czadzeck.
 I was asked to give some advice to next year’s interns, and there is so much to talk about.
 Here are my top five points of advice.